 - Where can I get in home care during my recovery?

 The key to achieving the results you need from a knee replacement is to have a well thought out plan for your recovery and rehabilitation.
+Knowing the recovery time for knee replacement in elderly patients helps you prepare better.
 Know what you need to do and how you are going to do it and which home care agency is the right fit for you.
 Then go for it!

 Your Week-by-Week Knee Replacement Recovery Guide

 The first 12 weeks following surgery are vital for healing.
 These first weeks set the tone for the full recovery.
-Most people can expect to feel fully recovered after a year, but here’s a brief overview of what to expect as you recover.
+While the general knee replacement recovery time for elderly patients can extend up to a year, here’s a brief overview of what to expect as you recover.

 Weeks 1–3